-VI.V.
-Selecting the hearing officer
+V. Selecting the hearing officer

-A grievance hearing will be conducted by a single impartial hearing officer appointed by the PHA as described below:
+A grievance hearing will be conducted by a single impartial person appointed by the PHA as described below:

-- A. The hearing officer will be appointed directly by the Executive Director. - B. The hearing officer will be an impartial person and will not be the person who made or approved the decision under review and who is not a subordinate of such persons.
-The hearing officer does not need legal training. - C. The Executive Director will select the hearing officer from a slate of qualified, impartial individuals who the PHA believes are responsible and fair-minded persons.
-The selected individual may a person with Housing Authority experience or a person from the community. - D. The PHA's method for selecting a hearing officer will be inserted into the lease.
+- A. The hearing officer will be appointed directly by the executive director. - B. The hearing officer will be a staff member who did not make or approve the decision under review and who is not a subordinate of such persons.
+If the designated staff member (such as the program manager) was involved in the decision or is a subordinate of such person, an alternate hearing officer will be selected. - C. The PHA may select designated staff members who were not involved in the decision under review in certain circumstances, such as those involving discrimination claims or denials of requests for reasonable accommodations. - D. The PHA's method for selecting a hearing officer will be inserted into the lease.

-VII.
+VI.
 Scheduling hearings [24 CFR 966.56(a)]

-When a complainant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing officer, who will schedule a date for the hearing within the following 10 business days.
-The hearing will be held at the PHA Central Office at a date and time reasonably convenient for both the complainant and the PHA.
+When a complainant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing office to schedule the hearing within the following 10 business days.